 Will Windows 10 Stop Working When Windows 11 Launches?

-When Windows 11 launches, you’ll still be able to use Windows 10 as you normally do now.
+Windows 11 was released in fall 2021, and you’re still able to use Windows 10 as you did before it’s release.
 It won’t stop working automatically.

 Whenever Windows 11 launches, Microsoft will likely offer Windows 10 users a chance to upgrade to Windows 11 for free from within Windows Update in Settings.
 If you decline the update, you might still see pop-up reminders asking you to upgrade to Windows 11, unless your PC doesn’t support it.